EtiennePerot/perot.me/src/posts/infinifactory-the-big-blowout/infinifactory-the-big-blowout.md

 ### Redistributor

 This section receives the chain from the teleporter.
-Once it is fully received, it pushes all blocks aside simultaneously to make room for the next chain to arrive.
-Blocks are grouped and move into distinct assembly lines.
+Once it is fully received, it pushes all blocks aside simultaneously to make room for the next chain to arrive through the teleporter.
+Blocks are pushed into distinct assembly lines.

 [![Redistributor 1 thumbnail][]][Redistributor 1]